 There you go.
-I hope you wrote your answers down as we went.
+I hope you enjoyed this ear training for guitar test.
 Give yourself a mark out of 20.

 I go through this with test regularly with my own students (randomizing the answers of course).
 Because self-testing is so hard, it is another good reason to jam with other regularly – you can easily and quickly test each others aural skills and it only take a few minutes to do so.

 Remember, there are literally loads of reasons why your ‘ear’ is so important and although having a stronger ear might not give you obvious results it will help your guitar playing in countless ways on every level from improvising to playing live to composing to working out songs, etc.